Carl Beam

-Carl Beam RCA (May 24, 1943 – July 30, 2005), born Carl Edward Migwans, made Canadian art history as the first artist of Native Ancestry (Ojibwe), to have his work purchased by the National Gallery of Canada as Contemporary Art.
+Carl Beam RCA (May 24, 1943 – July 30, 2005), born Carl Edward Migwans, was an Indigenous Canadian multi-media artist whose career confronted Canada's colonial legacy through innovate means of creativity.
+His work engaged with the contemporary issues and experiences of the Indigenous peoples of Turtle Island.
+Beam made Canadian art history as the first artist of Indigenous Ancestry (Ojibwe), to have his work purchased by the National Gallery of Canada as Contemporary Art.
 A major retrospective of his work was organized by the National Gallery of Canada in 2010.
 He worked in various photographic mediums, mixed media, oil, acrylic, spontaneously scripted text on canvas, works on paper, Plexiglas, stone, cement, wood, handmade ceramic pottery, and found objects, in addition to etching, lithography, and screen process.

 Personal life

 Carl Beam was born Carl Edward Migwans on May 24, 1943, in M'Chigeeng First Nation, to father Edward Cooper and mother Barbara Migwans.
-His mother is the daughter of Dominic Migwans, who was the Chief of the Ojibways of West Bay (later renamed M'Chigeeng First Nation) when Beam was born.
+His mother was the daughter of Dominic Migwans, Ojibwe West Bay Chief (later renamed M'Chigeeng First Nation).
 "The Beam family's true name derives from miigwaans which means little feather or bird."
-His father was an American soldier from Philadelphia, Pennsylvania, in the 77th Armor Regiment during World War II; he died as a prisoner-of-war in Bad Soden, Nazi Germany.
+His father was an American soldier stationed in Philadelphia, Pennsylvania.
+He served in the 77th Armor Regiment during World War II; he died as a prisoner-of-war in 1945 Bad Soden, Germany.

-He recounted to his daughter, artist Anong Migwans Beam, that he mainly was raised by his grandparents.
-His exceptional qualities were observed by his elders, and he was given the name "Ahkideh", derived from the Ojibwe language word for "one who is brave"."
+He recounted to his daughter, artist Anong Migwans Beam, that he was mainly raised by his grandparents.
+His exceptional qualities were observed by his elders, and he was given the name "Ahkideh", derived from the Ojibwe word for "one who is brave"."
+This name was meant to honour Beam's connection to the bear, his spirit animal.
 He was sent to Garnier Residential School, in Spanish, Ontario, from the age of ten until eighteen.
 Beam married his first wife in the early 1960s.
 They had five children, Clinton, Veronica, Laila, Carl Jr., and Jennifer.
 The marriage was later annulled.
 Beam married Ann Elena Weatherby, and they had a daughter Anong.

 Beam died on July 30, 2005, in his home on M'chigeeng Reserve on Manitoulin Island, Ontario from complications due to diabetes.